Amaleus

+Artemis and Apollo kill the fleeing Niobids, Roman fresco from Pompeii, 1st c.
+BC - 1st c.
+AD.

 In Greek mythology, Amaleus (Ἀμαλεύς) is the name of the eldest of the Niobids, the twelve or fourteen children of Amphion, king of Thebes, by his wife Queen Niobe.
+The Niobids are primarily notable for the myth of Niobe's blasphemous boast against the goddess Leto about being a more successful mother than her for having more children.
+Leto's offspring, the deities Artemis and Apollo, punished the queen by shooting all of her children dead; Apollo killed the boys.

-Although the Niobids are primarily notable for the myth of Niobe's blasphemous boast against the goddess Leto, Amaleus has a unique appearance of his own in myth, where an attempt on his life was made by his aunt, Aëdon, wife to his father's brother.
+Although the sons and daughters of Niobe are not typically individually characterised, Amaleus has a unique appearance of his own in myth, where an attempt on his life was made by his aunt, Aëdon, wife to his father's brother.

 Etymology

 The ancient Greek proper name Ἀμαλεύς might be connected to the Greek noun ἀμαλός (amalós), meaning 'soft'.
 A son of Amphion named Homoloeus (Ὁμολωεύς) appears as an eponym in a scholium on Euripides.

 Mythology

 Aëdon

 Amaleus had many siblings and only one cousin, Itylus, the son of his uncle Zethus by his wife, Aëdon.
 All the Niobids but especially Amaleus got along greatly with cousin Itylus; the two boys slept together in the same room and, in some accounts, bed.
 However Aëdon deeply resented Niobe for having borne so many children while she only had one, so she conceived a plan to kill Amaleus, who was the firstborn child.

 Aëdon carefully instructed Itylus to sleep in the back of the room, or in the innermost position of the bed that night, but Itylus forgot about his mother's orders when night fell.
 So that night when Aëdon crept up into the room wielding a dagger and planning to murder the unsuspecting Amaleus, she ended up killing her own child Itylus instead, not recognising him in the darkness.
 In another version Aëdon did succeed in killing Amaleus, but immediately took the life of her own son as well, in fear of Niobe's reaction.